 - Cease and Desist Letters

-In addition, our summer associates will learn the best sources for trademark research, how to conduct conference calls with clients and opposing counsel, how to create portfolios and how to keep time sheets for billing purposes, just as summer associates in real law firms do.
-Each summer associate will be required to complete an average of 36 "billable" hours of client work that will be tracked through time sheets to be filled out and turned in on a daily basis.
-There will be lunchtime speakers, roundtable discussions, meetings with the Thomas and Jefferson partners and even an afternoon in court for hearings on motions for summary judgment.
+Student summer associates learn the best sources for trademark research, how to conduct conference calls with clients and opposing counsel, how to create portfolios, how to work with supervisors and peers, and how to manage time given multiple assignments.
+In addition to attending the CLE lectures and orientation, each student is required to complete an average of 36 “billable” hours of client work each week, tracked through time sheets to be filled out and turned in on a weekly basis.
+Events include roundtable discussions, meetings with partners, and hearings on motions for summary judgment, and an afternoon in the courtroom and chambers of a judge with the U.S. District Court for the Southern District of California.